Boundary reflection matrices of massive $\phi_{1,3}$-perturbed unitary minimal models: Conclusion

 An alternative approach to computing boundary reflection matrices would be to start from a lattice formulation of the model, and to use the Bethe Ansatz to compute (along lines such as \cite{Fendley:1994cz, Grisaru:1994ru, Doikou:1999xt} for sine-Gordon/XXZ) the scattering of the physical excitations off the boundary.
 Pursuing such alternative approaches would be valuable, since we have made various assumptions in arriving at our results, in particular the boundary flows (\ref{hminus}), (\ref{hplus}) and the boundary subsets (\ref{symmbsubset}).

 There are several interesting questions that one can now hope to address.
 Indeed, as noted in \cite{Zamolodchikov:1989rd, LeClair:1989wy, Bernard:1990cw, Reshetikhin:1989qg}, the bulk model (\ref{bulkaction}) has integrals of motion of fractional spin $2/m$; hence, the bulk $S$ matrix (\ref{bulkS}) has a corresponding residual quantum group symmetry.
 Moreover, it is known that the bulk model can be regarded~\cite{LeClair:1989wy, Bernard:1990cw, Reshetikhin:1989qg, Eguchi:1989dq} as a certain restriction of the sine-Gordon model~\cite{Zamolodchikov:1978xm}.
 One would like to understand to what extent these results can be extended to the boundary model (\ref{boundaction}).
 In particular, which part of the quantum group respects the integrable $(r,s)$ boundaries \cite{Mezincescu:1997nw, Delius:2001qh} and how they are represented on the reflection factors.
+Lastly, we expect that the arguments proposed in this paper will extend to all unitary and nonunitary $A$-$D$-$E$ minimal models but, given the length of this paper, these extensions should be considered elsewhere.